Yuli Gurriel Player Props: Marlins vs. Padres

 Yuli Gurriel At The Plate

-- Gurriel has four doubles, two triples, three home runs and 12 walks while hitting .289.
+- Gurriel is hitting .282 with four doubles, two triples, three home runs and 13 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.